meetzaveri/img-sharing-redux-app/README.md

-# redux-react-image-sharing-app
+# redux-image-sharing-app
-An Image Sharing App with editable caption.
-Used Redux for maintaining state tree and actions dispatch mechanism.
+An Image Sharing App made with Redux and React.
+Used Redux for maintaining state tree.